Tirithel/sloth-java/week-2/class/slide-deck/slides.md

 -----------

 - Homework: Answer the questions found in `../../homework.md`.
-- Lab: Write a program that performs a mathematical operation and then outputs the results.
+- Lab: Write a program that calculates an employees wages.
 The lab details can be found in `../../lab.md`